We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Collagen supplements may help promote skin and joint health.
 They may also offer other health effects, but there is not enough evidence that supports their use.

-These products come in capsule or powdered forms, and they usually contain collagen from bovine or other animal or fish sources.
-Vegetarian and vegan alternatives are available in the form of collagen boosters or builders.
-However, these do not contain collagen but their ingredients may help support collagen production.
+These products typically come in capsule or powdered forms and usually contain collagen from bovine or other animal or fish sources.
+Vegetarian and vegan alternatives are available as collagen boosters or builders.
+However, these do not contain collagen — their ingredients may help support collagen production.

-Also before starting any new supplement, a person should talk to their doctor, as they may recommend alternative solutions to help address their health concerns.
+Before starting any new supplement, a person should talk with a doctor as they may recommend alternative solutions to help address their health concerns.